Skip to main content

 Metalhead

 Aggressive cleanup.
-Prunes weak associations, resolves all duplicates, compresses old memories, applies strong decay, and defragments the database.
+Prunes weak associations, resolves all duplicates, compresses old memories, and defragments.

 Warning: Metalhead is NOT reversible — it permanently deletes memories.
 Use with caution.